Premiership of Rishi Sunak: Historical scandals

+Foreign affairs

+Ukraine

-Following the 15 November missile explosion in Poland, Sunak met U.S. President Joe Biden and delivered a speech.
-Sunak later met Ukrainian President Volodymyr Zelenskyy, and pledged to give Ukraine £50 million in aid.
+Following the 15 November missile explosion in Poland, Sunak met U.S. president Joe Biden and delivered a speech.
+Sunak later met Ukrainian president Volodymyr Zelenskyy, and pledged to give Ukraine £50 million in aid.
 After meeting Zelenskyy, Sunak said: "I am proud of how the UK stood with Ukraine from the very beginning.
 And I am here today to say the UK and our allies will continue to stand with Ukraine, as it fights to end this barbarous war and deliver a just peace."
-In November 2022 the Bank of England feared the UK would experience prolonged recession and feared unemployment would probably double to 6.5%.

-The first by-election of Sunak's premiership, took place on 1 December, in the City of Chester constituency and it resulted in a 12% swing from the Conservatives.
-Also in December, Sunak was faced with the need to make concessions on a proposed ban on onshore wind farms to be contained in the government's Levelling Up and Regeneration Bill.
-A number Conservative MPs, including Johnson and Truss, said they would back a rebel amendment to the bill that would remove the ban.
-At the same time, there was the threat of another rebellion and need to make concessions related to housebuilding targets.
-Many Conservative MP's do not intend to contest the next general election; Sajid Javid, Matt Hancock, and several other Conservative MP's plan to stand down at the next general election.

-In December 2022, Sunak said it was "completely unacceptable" that ordinary people were having their lives disrupted by environmental protests.
-He stated that police commanders had his full support "to suppress any unlawful protest".
-He also promised to bring in new laws to tackle illegal immigration, saying anyone who comes to the UK illegally will not be allowed to stay.
-The Independent published an opinion poll that month which suggested that Sunak could lose his seat if polling results found then were duplicated in a general election.

-2023
+Sunak visited Ukraine on 12 January 2024 to sign a new U.K.-Ukraine Agreement on Security Cooperation with Zelenskyy promising £2.5 billion in military aid to Ukraine, including long-range missiles, artillery ammunition, air defence and maritime security, in addition to £200 million to be spent on military drones, making the United Kingdom the largest deliverer of drones to Ukraine out of any nation according to Downing Street.

+Brexit

 In January 2023, Sunak confirmed that the deadline for removal of EU legislation from the UK statute book would remain the end of that year, saying that it should be a "collective effort".
+This ultimately did not come to fruition.

-In February of that year, Sunak negotiated a proposed agreement with the EU on Northern Ireland's trading arrangements which was published as the "Windsor Framework".
-On 27 February, Sunak delivered a statement to the House of Commons, saying that the proposed agreement "protects Northern Ireland’s place in our Union.
+In February 2023, Sunak negotiated a proposed agreement with the EU on Northern Ireland's trading arrangements which was published as the "Windsor Framework".
+On 27 February, Sunak delivered a statement to the House of Commons, saying that the proposed agreement "protects Northern Ireland's place in our Union.
+The Framework came into effect on 1 October 2023.
+The Windsor Framework was however opposed by the Democratic Unionist Party (DUP) who, for 22 months, refused to nominate a deputy First Minister to restore the Northern Ireland Executive.

-Illegal Migration Bill
+The DUP eventually returned to Stormont in February 2024 after reaching a deal with Sunak's government.
+The UK Government published a command paper laying out the deal.
+The deal will end the alignment of EU law in Northern Ireland.
+Due to the Brexit withdrawal agreement, internal trade was disrupted between the British Isles.
+A DUP agreement with the Sunak ministry will reportedly reduce checks and paperwork on goods moving from Great Britain to Northern Ireland.
+This involves the creation of a "UK internal market" in order to ease unionist fears over de-facto border in the Irish Sea.